 This can be recognised in changes made in the management of modern zoos.
 The animals are offered an environment which is more or less similar to their natural environment, particularly to allow development and expression of natural behaviour.
 The result lead to enclosures that provide animals the opportunity to isolate themselves or hide, which is natural behaviour too and makes them less visible sometimes.
 This requires understanding of the public that primarily come to see the animals, and therefore needs explanation, guidance or a different approach.
 After all, visitors bring in the ever so needed money, thus a decreasing number of visitors is undesirable.
 Careful balancing between these two "benefits" is therefore essential.

 In the field of biodiversity conservation, the zoo puts on a fight against the extinction of species based on two pillars.
 Conservation of species on a quantitative and qualitative level, and education of the public about the depletion of mother earth and its consequences.
-The latter is often enthusiastically addressed with various educational programs, and information points in the zoos with volunteers as staff.
+The latter is often enthusiastically addressed with various educational programmes, and information points in the zoos with volunteers as staff.
 A few decades ago people realised that contribution of zoos to the conservation of species would only be effective if international cooperation between zoos could be established.
 The 'law of large[r] numbers' plays a significant role on gene, race and species level.
 Inbreeding, and thus the appearance of hereditary problems, should be avoided as much as possible.
-Therefore, targeted breeding programs are developed which are centrally managed and directed, and make use of the gene pool of as many zoos as possible.
+Therefore, targeted breeding programmes are developed which are centrally managed and directed, and make use of the gene pool of as many zoos as possible.
 In Europe this has led to the EEP and the European Stud Books (ESB).
-For several species programs are developed to try and return "artificially" (ex situ) bred animals to their natural habitat in the wild.
+For several species programmes are developed to try and return "artificially" (ex situ) bred animals to their natural habitat in the wild.

 Finally, it is worth mentioning that many reputable zoos fund research and implement it on location for better understanding of the causes and consequences of the degradation of natural habitats on wildlife populations throughout the world, with the ultimate goal to preserve the species.